Care starts with a wealth of

 Many types of fertilizer work well for bamboo.
 In general, apply a high nitrogen grass or lawn fertilizer once in early spring (shooting season is February through April), and again in the summer, to match the two main growth seasons of bamboo.
 If using more mild, organic fertilizers (which we recommend), apply at a higher rate so that the bamboo gets enough nitrogen.
 Follow application directions specific to the type of fertilizer you use to determine how much to apply.
 You can usually find directions on the fertilizer label.
 If you want healthy, attractive, and vigorous bamboo, you should fertilize two to three times per year.

-We use a timed release (3-4 month) lawn fertilizer that is high in nitrogen for our bamboo in containers.
-21-5-6 is the N-P-K formulation (that stands for Nitrogen, Phosphorus, Potassium, which are the basic elements of plant food).
+• We use a timed release (3-4 month) lawn fertilizer that is high in nitrogen for our bamboo in containers 21-5-6 is the N-P-K formulation (that stands for Nitrogen, Phosphorus, Potassium, which are the basic elements of plant food).
 The exact number formulation is not important.
 The higher the number, the greater the concentration of each element.
 Fertilizer that reads 21-5-6, for example, is 21% nitrogen, 5% phosphorus, and 6% potassium.
 In general, bamboo can utilize half a pound of nitrogen per 100 square feet (two applications per year).
-In other words, if you have a grove that is 10 feet x 10 feet, and apply 2 pounds of 21-5-6, the amount of actual nitrogen available to the plant is .42 pounds (2lbs x .21 = .42 lbs).
-That’s plenty of nitrogen.
+In other words, if you have a grove that is 10 feet x 10 feet, and apply 2 pounds of 21-5-6, the amount of actual nitrogen available to the plant is .42 pounds (2lbs x .21 = .42 lbs), which is plenty.
 You would need to apply 10 pounds of organic 4-3-2 to feed the bamboo .4 pounds of actual nitrogen.
 Sound confusing?
 Don’t worry, bamboo is not a finicky feeder.
 There is a lot of margin for experimentation and error.

 • Our bamboo groves in the field are fertilized with an organic fertilizer (see below for brand) which is much less concentrated (4-3-2), but we apply it at a higher rate so that the amount of nitrogen available to the plant is about the same as a higher concentrate synthetic fertilizer.
 Organic fertilizer is a better choice for improving the long term health of the soil and the bamboo.